marufk21/Ecommerce-App/README.md

 4. Start the development server: `npm start`

 ## Features
-HomePage: Interactive carousels and products cards that engage users.
+Homepage: Interactive UI with carousels and products cards that engage users.

 Filtering options: Users can filter their search results by product category, color, and price range.